chrisGoad/prototypejungle_old/README.md

 PrototypeJungle
 ===============

-An object model for infographics, with inspector.
+A prototype-oriented object model for infographics, with inspector.
 See [http://prototypejungle.org](http://prototypejungle.org).